 There are four types of procedures for handling the re-export of goods:

-• Temporary Imports: Goods imported for a limited period under an ATA (international customs document for temporary duty-free imports) carnet.
+- Temporary Imports: Goods imported for a limited period can use an ATA carnet (international customs document for temporary duty-free imports).
 A bank guarantee in the form of a bond equivalent to duties owed must be provided to customs, which will be refunded once the goods leave the country.

-• Temporary Admission: Goods that will be incorporated into a final product for export.
-The same procedure used for temporary imports applies for re-export.
+- Temporary Admission: Goods that will be incorporated into a final product for export use same procedure used for temporary imports applies for re-export.

 Companies are advised to use this carnet procedure to temporarily bring goods into Spain for demonstration purposes without paying duties or posting bond.
 The carnet must be presented to the customs authorities whenever entering or leaving the country.
 Consumable items and give-away samples are not included under carnet procedures.